-The type of vote required appears at the end of each article, such as majority, 2/3 or 3/5.
-We have included an estimate of what each article reflects as part of the total Town portion of the tax rate.
-This is only an estimate, but is based on conservative, reasonable growth in the Town's assessed valuation and other factors included in the adjustment of the annual tax rate (including exemptions, credits, and revenues).
+The type of vote required appears at the end of each article, such as majority, 2/3 or 3/5 vote requirements.
+We have also included an estimate of what each article reflects as part of the total Town portion of the tax rate.
+This is only an estimate, but is based on a conservative, but reasonable growth in the Town's assessed valuation and other factors included in the adjustment of the annual tax rate

+(including exemptions, credits, and revenues).
 Tax rate history provided as reference information: